prasannaremella/prasannaremella/README.md

 - 👋 Hi, I’m Prasanna Nageswara Rao Remella
 - 👀 I’m interested in Project Management
-- 🌱 I’m currently learning to be certified in PMP
+- 🌱 I’m currently upskilling to be certified in PMP
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m looking forward to collaborate on Projects
-- 📫 How to reach me you can email me @ prasanna.remella@gmail.com or you can visit my linked in profile: https://www.linkedin.com/in/prasannaremella
+- 📫 How to reach me?
+You can email me @ prasanna.remella@gmail.com or you can send me a connection request to my linked in profile: https://www.linkedin.com/in/prasannaremella
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: I am an avid gamer and a wonderful cook.